 The administration of a combination of broad spectrum antimicrobials within one hour of recognition of people most severely ill with sepsis or septic shock is important due to the increased mortality in some patient groups associated with every hour of delay in the sickest patient groups.
 In the 2021 Surviving Sepsis Campaign guidelines update, it was recognised that for patients without shock and for those in whom the diagnosis of sepsis was unclear, a more generous 3 hour window in which to make and enact a decision around antibiotics would be reasonable, not associated with harm and would improve diagnostic and prescribing accuracy.
-This is reflected in the 2022 Academy of Royal Colleges guidance and in our associated clinical tools for 2022.
+This is reflected in the 2022 Academy of Royal Colleges guidance and the 2024 NG51 update, and therefore also in our associated clinical tools.